ddev/ddev.com/README.md

 Most pages are built with [Astro components](https://docs.astro.build/en/core-concepts/astro-components/), while blog posts and authors are sourced from local Markdown that’s validated with tidy schemas we get using [content collections](https://docs.astro.build/en/guides/content-collections/).

-- **`cache/`** – custom, project-specific folder for caching GitHub responses in local developent in order to reduce API calls.
+- **`cache/`** – custom, project-specific folder for caching GitHub responses in local developent to reduce API calls.
-- **`public/`** – images and Cloudflare Pages redirect file that will be copied verbatim into the generated `dist/` directory.
+- **`public/`** – images and [redirects](https://developers.cloudflare.com/pages/platform/redirects) that will be copied verbatim into the generated `dist/` directory.
 - **`src/`** – components, layouts, styles, and supporting TypeScript/JavaScript.
   - **`components/`** – indiviaul `.astro` components used in pages.
 (You can also use [components for UI frameworks](https://docs.astro.build/en/core-concepts/framework-components/) like Vue, React, and Svelte!)
   - **`content/`** – configuration and Markdown for the blog’s [content collections](https://docs.astro.build/en/guides/content-collections/).
   - **`layouts/`** – contains the single component we use for every page.
-  - **`lib/`** – TypeScript and JavaScript for supporting content: fetching data from GitHub, building the search index, injecting read time into frontmatter, and handling common formatting.
+  - **`lib/`** – helper code for fetching data from GitHub, building the search index, injecting read time into frontmatter, and handling common formatting.
   - **`pages/`** – `.astro` pages whose filenames directly translate into routes for the site.
   - **`styles/`** – global PostCSS that’s not already handled by the [Tailwind plugin](https://docs.astro.build/en/guides/integrations-guide/tailwind/).
 - **`.env.example`** – file you’ll want to rename `.env` and populate for a new environment.